Smiky0/Smiky0/README.md

-- 👋 Hi, I’m @Soumik
+- 👋 Hi, I’m Soumik
-- 👀 I’m interested in coding and related stuff..
+- 👀 I’m interested in coding, sketching and travelling
-- 🌱 I’m currently learning python(newbie)
+- 🌱 I’m currently learning C/C++
-- 💞️ I’m looking to collaborate on ...(lol nowhere)
+- 💞️ I’m looking to collaborate with software developers
-- 📫 How to reach me smik1172@gmail.com
+- 📫 To reach me you can send a mail to: smik1172@gmail.com